Contrast-Security-OSS/docs/content/installation/java/configuration/YAML-properties-java.md

 contrast:
   enable: true
 ```
-you can do so by setting `contrast.enable=false` as a system property.
+you can do so by setting `-Dcontrast.enable=false` as a system property.

 ## Contrast UI Properties